carrlh/BMIN-503-final-project/README.md

-This repo contains an Rmd file for the BMIN 503 final project.
-The csv file containing deidentified data is available upon request.
+This repo contains an Rmd and html file for the BMIN 503 final project.
+My project examines accuracy of provider predictions of NICU patient discharge timelines.
+Patient demographics, discharge timeline predictions, and other hospital care details are contained in a deidentified CSV file, which is available upon request.